List of Drawn Together characters: Toot Braunstein

-An overweight sex symbol from the 1920s who demands to be the center of attention, cuts herself with razor blades when depressed, and often instigates conflict in the house.
-She is based on Betty Boop.
-Most of her humor revolves around her unattractiveness (especially her weight), her gluttony, her poor personal hygiene, or her frequent bouts of psychosis and alcoholism.
+An overweight sex symbol from the 1920s based on Betty Boop who demands to be the center of attention, cuts herself with razor blades when depressed, and often instigates conflict in the house.
+Most of her humor revolves around her unattractiveness (especially her weight), her gluttony, her poor personal hygiene or her frequent bouts of psychosis and alcoholism.
 Among reality show archetypes, she is the manipulative, although later evolves into the dumpy fat/unpopular girl archetype.
 According to creators Jeser and Silverstein, Toot is partially based on Amy Crews from Big Brother 3.
 Toot's passion for cheese, as well as her tendency to cry and put on weight (from "Requiem for a Reality Show"), come directly from Crews.
-In an interview on Comedy Central's website, Strong states that Toot is her favorite role in her career.
+In an interview on Comedy Central's website, Strong states that Toot was her favorite role in the history of her career.

-In original artwork before the show's release, Toot had longer hair, a thin waist (with broad hips), and wore a strapless dress.
-In the third season, Toot becomes a much more sympathetic character, and her role as the show's mean-spirited character is largely taken over by Clara.
+In original artwork before the series' release, Toot had longer hair, a thin waist with broad hips and wore a strapless dress.
+In the third season, Toot becomes a much more sympathetic character and her role as the series' mean-spirited character is largely taken over by Clara.